MONTENARE EYE CARE

 Do I Need a Referral?

-Will Insurance Cover the Evaluation or Therapy?
+Will Insurance Cover Treatment?

 Medical insurance usually covers the initial evaluation if we are participating providers.
 You may be responsible for a copay, co-insurance, or deductible.

 For vision therapy, everybody's policy is different.
-Some policies will cover 100% of the costs whereas others may cover only a portion.
+Some policies cover 100% of the costs whereas others may cover only a portion.
 We will estimate beforehand what will be covered, so that you can make an informed decision before starting any treatment program.